hanabi/hanabi.github.io/Reference.md

 ### The Shout Discard Chop Move

+- First, see the section on the *[Scream Discard](#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*.
 - Normally, when a player performs a *Scream Discard*, they are discarding their chop (e.g. an unknown and unclued card).
 - However, if a player has both a known-playable card and a known-trash card, then discarding the known-trash card instead of playing their known-playable card would *still* communicate a *Scream Discard* to the next player in the exact same way.
 - This situation is slightly different than the normal case, so we call it a *Shout Discard* to differentiate it from a more-ordinary *Scream Discard*.